Shabbat

 Q. Is there anything else of which I should be aware?

 A. Please do not bring food into the synagogue.
 Because Shelter Rock Jewish Center adheres to the Jewish dietary laws of kashrut, no outside food or drink may be brought into any part of the synagogue facility.
-Electronics of any sort are not permitted for use in any part of the synagogue facility during the Sabbath, including cameras, video cameras, video game systems, pagers or cell phones.
-If you must carry a phone or pager, please keep it on silent mode.
-If you must take or make a call, we ask that you step outside the synagogue facility.

 Adapted from "How to Be a Perfect Stranger: A Guide to Etiquette in Other People’s Religious Ceremonies", edited by Arthur J. Magida.